You are here

 Holidays in the White House: First Family Traditions

-Planning a trip to DC this December?
+Planning a trip to Washington, DC this December?
 You wouldn't be the “first family” to spend the holidays here.

 Holidays at the White House are a family affair…with thousands of guests.
-Each December, the President and his family deck the White House’s halls and opens the doors for dozens of parties and public tours.
+Each December, the president and their family deck the White House’s halls and opens the doors for dozens of parties and public tours.
 It’s a big job to prepare the country’s most famous residence for a month of celebrations.
 In fact, it takes about 400 staff members and volunteers to decorate the public rooms.
 From numerous Christmas trees to a 300-pound white chocolate replica of the White House, the First Lady and her staff devote much of December to decorating and entertaining guests from all across the country.

 Over the years, White House holidays have evolved from an intimate family affair in the private quarters to the national celebration that it is today.
 But through it all, some heart-warming traditions have developed and endured.
-See how the holidays have changed over the years, then compare them to your own family’s traditions:
+See how the holidays have changed over the years, then compare them to your own family’s traditions.

 1834, An indoor snowball fight:

-Washington, DC doesn’t always get a White Christmas, but President Andrew Jackson made sure to remedy that with an elaborate Christmas party he threw for his children and grandchildren.
+Washington, DC doesn’t always get a white Christmas, but President Andrew Jackson made sure to remedy that with an elaborate Christmas party he threw for his children and grandchildren.
 It included games, dancing, a grand dinner and culminated in an indoor “snowball fight” with specially fashioned cotton balls.
 Today, the White House remains a particularly magical place for children at Christmas.
 School groups and other youth-oriented civic organizations are invited to participate in many of the holiday parties and fill up on delicious holiday treats prepared by the White House chef.

 1889, The First Tree:

 Prior to the 20th century, Christmas at the White House was celebrated privately.
 The first White House Christmas tree, pre-electricity, was decorated with candles and toys and placed in President Benjamin Harrison’s living quarters.